Cleaning Guides

 • SW – Solvent and water.
 You can use either of both as both are safe.

-Always tackle individual stains before you start the general upholstery cleaning.
+Always try to eliminate individual stains before you start the in-depth upholstery cleaning.
+Here is how to approach the stain removal process:

 Never rub any fresh stains into the fabric.
 That will make them that much harder to remove later on.
 Instead, blot and then blot some more.

-For fresh liquid spills, such as wine or juice, blot as much as you can with paper towels.
+For fresh liquid spills, such as wine, milk or juice, blot as much as you can with paper towels.

-Solids such as cream or mayonnaise should be carefully lifted away with the edge of a dull knife.
+Solids such as cream, chocolate or mayonnaise should be carefully lifted away with the edge of a dull knife.
 If you have dried spills, loosen them up with a soft-bristled brush.

 You may also like: